 If an offer is made for a company’s shares, the company’s board of directors should issue a statement making a recommendation as to whether shareholders should or should not accept the offer.
 The board’s statement on the offer should make it clear whether the views expressed are unanimous, and if this is not the case it should explain the basis on which specific members of the board have excluded themselves from the board’s statement.
 The board should arrange a valuation from an independent expert.
 The valuation should include an explanation, and should be made public no later than at the time of the public disclosure of the board´s statement.

-Any transaction that is in effect a disposal of the company’s activities should be decided by a general meeting, except in cases where such decisions are required by law to be decided by the corporate assembly.
+Any transaction that is in effect a disposal of the company’s activities should be decided by a general meeting (or the corporate assembly where relevant).

-The board of directors has established guidelines in the event of an offer for all or a substantial majority of the shares in AKVA group is made.
+The Board has established guidelines in the event of an offer for all or a substantial majority of the shares in AKVA group is made.

-The auditor should participate in meetings of the board of directors that deal with the annual accounts.
-At these meetings the auditor should review any material changes in the company’s accounting principles, comment on any material estimated accounting figures and report all material matters on which there has been disagreement between the auditor and the executive management of the company.
+The board of directors should invite the auditor to meetings that deal with the annual accounts.
+At these meetings the auditor should report on any material changes in the company’s accounting principles and key aspects of the audit, comment on any material estimated accounting figures and report all material matters on which there has been disagreement between the auditor and the executive management of the company.

 The board of directors should establish guidelines in respect of the use of the auditor by the company’s executive management for services other than the audit.

-An outline of the work planned by the auditor is presented to the audit committee every year.
-The auditor is always present during the board’s discussion of the annual accounts.
+An outline of the work planned by the auditor is presented to the Company's audit committee each year.
+The auditor is always invited to be present during the Board’s discussion of the annual accounts.
 At this meeting the board is briefed on the annual accounts and any other issues of particular concern to the auditor.
 Part of the meeting is also executed without the presence of the CEO and other executive management.
-The chairman of the board also has an annual separate meeting with the auditor.
 The board has implemented guidelines in respect of use of the auditor by the executive management for services other than the audit.